brycepg/couchdb_apt_setup/README.md

     rm vault.yml
     ansible-vault create vault.yml

-Se the contents of ``vault.yml`` to the password you want for couchdb:
+Set the contents of ``vault.yml`` to the password you want for couchdb:

 ```yaml
     couchdb_password: yourstrongcouchdbpassword